My Reflection on Soka Education by Hiroko Tomono GS '96

 Keeping my ears and eyes wide open, I searched for services or information gaps to respond to changing needs of the community.
 Collaborating with faculty, staff, and students, the library staff and I made efforts to fill the gaps.
 I certainly hope that we are making the student proud - the student who shared the comment with us.
 As the founder said, unity is power, and it is joyous.

 The month of May in 2020 marked my thirty years of living my life in California.
-Two months before I left my hometown Miyazaki as a teenager, the SUA founder Daisaku Ikeda conveyed his hopes for the people in the United States to make “a truly fresh start for the future” during his two-week stay in Los Angeles.
+Three months before I left my hometown Miyazaki as a teenager, the SUA founder Daisaku Ikeda conveyed his hopes for the people in the United States to make “a truly fresh start for the future” during his two-week stay in Los Angeles.

 One of the reasons for this sentiment, he explained, is due to great changes resulting from a new generation emerging in the cycle of every thirty years.
 He shared an observation of a historian Dr. Arthur M. Schlesinger Jr. that people in America have challenged themselves to actualize the founding ideals of equality and humanity, which manifested in transformational changes every thirty years.
 These changes accompanied great turmoil.